reflex-dev/reflex-web/docs/styling/responsive.md

 )
 ```

-You can also specify custom values per component using a dictionary instead of named parameters.
+Custom breakpoints in CSS units can be mapped to values per component using a dictionary instead of named parameters.

 ```python
 rx.text(